danielaparker/jsoncons/README.md

     booklist.add(std::move(book1));
     booklist.add(std::move(book2));

-    // Add the third one to the front auto where = booklist.add(booklist.elements().begin(),std::move(book3));
+    // Add the third book to the front auto where = booklist.add(booklist.elements().begin(),std::move(book3));

-    // Add the last one immediately after booklist.add(where+1,std::move(book4));
+    // and the last one immediately after booklist.add(where+1,std::move(book4));

     // See what's left of book1, 2, 3 and 4 (expect nulls)